 While finding an on-campus job may be the most obvious choice, it's not the only option.
-There are off-campus and online jobs as well.
-No matter which responsibilities and hours you're ready to take on, there's bound to be a job position available for you.
+There are off-campus and online part-time jobs as well.
+No matter which responsibilities and hours you're ready to take on, there's bound to be an entry level job available for you.

 In today's digital world, companies continue to use technology in new ways.
 With this increased use of technology, more and more online jobs are being created.
 Now, students can work and earn money from the comfort of their dorm or home.
 Online jobs also give students who may not have access to a car in college the same opportunities.
 Keep reading to learn more about some of the good jobs for college students available in today's online job market.